see-quick/see-quick.github.io/all_collections/_posts/2024-02-18-practical-grafana-prometheus-in-action.md

     key: prometheus-additional.yaml
 ```

-and there is also `prometheus-additional.yaml`, which looks like this:
+and there is also `prometheus-additional.yaml`, which looks like this.

 ```yaml
 apiVersion: v1
 kind: Secret